bozemanpass/merge-testnet/README.md

 "541"
 ```

-> With the default settings, you can expect the testnet to haved reached terminal total difficulty, triggering the Merge, somewhere around slot 100.
+> With the default settings, the testnet will reach terminal total difficulty, triggering the Merge, somewhere around the time of slot 100.

-In the Lighthouse beacon node logs, the transition to proof-of-stake is marked with ASCII art, and is fairly easy to spot:
+In the logs, the transition to proof-of-stake is marked with ASCII art, and is fairly easy to spot:

 ```
     ,,,         ,,,                                               ,,,         ,,,